jaiwanag/lab-terra-containerapp/README.md

 2. Commit to GitHub
    a.
 Visual Studio Code > Source Code > Publish Branch

+### Login to Azure
+1. Verify that you are logged into Azure and using the correct account:
+`az account show`
+2. To Login to Azure type the following:
+`az login`

 ### Terraform initialize, plan, and deploy
 1. Initialize directory, pull down providers
 `terraform init`